PayFabric/APIs/PayFabric/Sections/Wallets.md

 **Update Customer Number/ID**

-To update the Customer ID/Number against an existing credit card record, include **NewCustomerNumber** field into the request body and populate it with a new Customer Number/ID.
+To update the Customer ID/Number against an existing credit card/eCheck record, include **NewCustomerNumber** field into the request body and populate it with a new Customer Number/ID.
 This will replace the existing Customer ID/Number.

 ###### Response
 <pre>